Sharh al-'Aqa'id al-Nasafiyya

 Sharh al-'Aqa'id al-Nasafiyya (شرح العقائد النسفية) is a commentary written by the Hanafi-Shafi'i scholar al-Taftazani (d.
-791/1389 or 792/1390) on the creed of Najm al-Din 'Umar al-Nasafi (d.
-537/1142-3), an authoritative compendium on Islamic Sunni theology that remained a standard textbook in Ottoman schools.
+791/1389 or 792/1390) on the creed of Najm al-Din 'Umar al-Nasafi's Al-Aqaid al-Nasafiyya, an authoritative compendium on Islamic Sunni theology that remained a standard textbook in Ottoman schools.
 The book is a commentary on al-Nasafi's treatise, in which al-Nasafi systematized Hanafi-Maturidi theology.
 However, al-Taftazani adopted an Ash'ari perspective in his commentary.

 'Aqā'id al-Nasafī

 'Aqā'id al-Nasafi, a short summary of the authentic Muslim beliefs by Najm al-Din 'Umar al-Nasafi.
 'Aqā'id is the plural of 'aqidah, which means, religious belief, creed, or theology.
 This short treatise has gained much popularity and acceptance amongst the Islamic community because of its comprehensive summary of the beliefs of Islam.

 In this work, Najm al-Din 'Umar al-Nasafi closely followed Abu al-Mu'in al-Nasafi's formulations in his Tabsirat al-Adilla.

-Al-Nasafi compiled and enumerated some 60 points of belief, each one of them being established directly or indirectly by a Qur'anic verse or a authentic Hadith.
+Al-Nasafi compiled and enumerated some 60 points of belief, each one of them being established directly or indirectly by a Qur'anic verse or an authentic Hadith.
 Although written from the perspective of the Maturidi school of theology, there is a consensus about all the fundamental beliefs mentioned in its pages amongst the Sunni scholars and they have only differed on a few of the subsidiary issues dealt with in this work.
 Many commentaries have been written on this work differing in size; among them are: